Assign accounting codes

 Assign accounting codes for transaction types

-This section discusses the best accounting codes to assign to the various types of activity.
+This section discusses the best accounting codes to assign to various transaction types.

 For invoicing, the accounting code maps to an income or revenue GL account in your accounting system.